 The unit comes with a 5.7” OLED screen and full HD resolution, so 960×1080 per eye.
 Unlike other VR solutions this is a single screen.
 You get full 360 degree vision and you will have the world rendered at 120 FPS at all times.
 Reading small texts can be difficult, but you get used to that.
 While other units have better resolution nowadays, PSVR still remains to have minimal screen door effect compared to other PC VR Units.

-We found that the Move controllers are pretty good, they do bring a sense of immersion and you will notice they are just a pleasure to use all the time.
-They don’t have the tracking responsiveness offered by Oculus, Valve Index or Vive, but they are indeed functional and that really matters in the end.
+We found that the Move controllers are pretty average, they do bring a sense of immersion but don’t feel as good as other VR controllers.
+They don’t have the tracking responsiveness offered by Oculus, Valve Index or Vive, but they are indeed functional enough and that really matters in the end.

 They also have the PSVR Aim controller, giving you a fully immersive experience for shooter games.
 The PSVR Aim controllers has been rated one of the top rated VR accessories across any unit.

 Tracking has fallen way behind the competition now.
 You will notice a bit of PSVR drift if you’re not centering the unit with the camera.
 In order to improve tracking you will have to set the headset flat on the floor for a little bit for adjustment purposes.
 Ideally you also want to avoid reflective surfaces and play in a loom that’s very well lit, but not super bright.
 And of course, the camera needs to be high enough.
 You may also run into a few difficulties when the controllers go behind your head – Think bow and arrow games.

 Design and comfort